Our recycling innovation is helping Lismore become a model of sustainability

 Resource Recovery Collection Satchels

-In 2014 we also became the first council to provide special collection satchels for residents to collect problem waste.
+In 2014 we became the first council to provide special collection satchels for residents to collect problem waste.

 Problem waste includes household batteries, reading glasses, corks, CDs and DVDs, X-rays, mobile phones and accessories, small electronics (such as cameras, iPods, calculators) and printer cartridges.